stevemorland/rust-v-node-lambda/README.md

 This will deploy an API Gateway with two endpoints `/node` and `/rust`.

-These endpoints invoke thier respective Lambda functions.
+These endpoints invoke their respective Lambda functions.